-Re-design of the entire packaging range of Livi brand SKUs.
-Australian company Solaris, a division of Asia Pulp Paper, chose Sydney agency Percept, to work on this project
+A packaging redesign project for the entire range of Livi brand SKUs.
+Australian company Solaris, a division of Asia Pulp Paper, chose Sydney packaging agency Percept, to work on this redesign project

-Solaris knew that by redesigning the packaging of their entire range of SKUs, it would improve their chances of increasing marketshare for their Livi brand.
+Solaris Paper knew that by undergoing a packaging redesign for their entire range of SKUs, it would improve their chances of increasing marketshare for their Livi brand.
 Products include items such as kitchen towel, toilet tissue and facial tissues.

-Based in Sydney, Solaris, are a division of Asia Pulp Paper.
+Based in Sydney, Solaris Paper, are a division of Asia Pulp Paper.
 They compete against some giants of the industry in Australia.

-The Livi brand packaging was not as strong as some of those competitors and under the strategic advice of marketing agency Plan-tation, they decided to redesign the packaging for all SKUs in the range to improve their perceptions among potential buyers.
+The Livi brand packaging was not as strong as some of those competitors and under the strategic advice of marketing agency Plan-tation, they decided to go ahead with a full packaging redesign which would reposition the packaging of all SKUs in their range to improve perceptions among potential buyers.

-The Livi logo had good brand equity in Asia, so that was not part of the refresh, but asides from that, there was an open brief as how to best redesign the packaging so it was better received by out of home product buyers.
+The Livi logo had good brand equity in Asia, so that was not part of the packaging redesign, but asides from that, there was an open brief as how to best refresh the packaging so it was better received by out of home product buyers.

 The out of home tissue sector might not be the most glamorous industry, but to help elevate perceptions, Percept created a colour coded three tier brand architecture.